photo by J. Mayell.

 - Heat, polar melt, drought and sea level rise begin to surge around 2037.

-- Parts of the American southwest run dry, prompting migrations.
+- The American southwest runs dry, prompting migrations.

-- Floods in Boston, New York and the upper eastern seaboard of the U.S. as early as 2040.
+- Floods in Boston, New York and the upper eastern seaboard of the U.S. as early as 2040 causing many to flee those areas.

-- Around 2030 we begin to see unity in leadership not based on greed.
+- Around 2030 we begin to see unity in leadership based on everyone’s well being.

 - In the mid to latter part of the century, the Great Lakes region becomes a sparkling jewel center of commerce and prosperity.

 - Railroads see a revival.

-- There is a power shift from male to female, from central power to grass roots.
+- There is a power shift from male to female, from central power to local and grass roots.

 - Small family farms are revived, especially in cooler, northern latitudes.

 - By 2100 large parts of Florida flooded; in a vision, I saw it as a playground for sailboat enthusiasts.

 - There are large-scale mass migrations all over the world, including in the U.S..

 DETAILED YEAR BY YEAR VISIONS: Each line is by a different person.
-While my students wish to remain anonymous, I’ve tagged my own visions.
 We are located in the Northeastern U.S., hence our perspective is from this geographic viewpoint.
-I will attempt to post visions of other parts of the world at a later date.

 2014 (as of June 10 when we did this reading):